 INGØY

-Geolocated on the other-worldly Arctic island of Ingøya, home to one of the worlds northernmost communities
+The Island is Dead is geolocated on the Arctic island of Ingøy, home to one of the worlds northernmost communities

 A RECKONING WITH THE PRESENT